rbms-bsc/DCRMR/_pages/Series/Note-on-series-statement.md

 ## 8.29.31 Note on series statement

-<a name="8.29.31.1">8.29.31.1</a> Note the source of any element of the [Series statement](/DCRMR/series/Series-statement/) when it is taken from elsewhere than the series title page.
+<a name="8.29.31.1">8.29.31.1</a> Always note the source of any element of the [Series statement](/DCRMR/series/Series-statement/) when it is taken from elsewhere than the series title page.
 If any element has been transposed in the description, note its original position in the manifestation (see [Title of series, 8.21.32.1](/DCRMR/series/Title-of-series/#8.21.32.1)).

 >Example:
 ><CITE>Series title from head of title page; subseries title from endpapers</CITE>